 Immigrants living legally in the U.S. can be a significant resource, as research has shown that they can contribute to economic growth via innovation and entrepreneurship.
 Throughout the past decade, high-skilled immigrants have been responsible for creating new businesses and developing intellectual property that has spurred growth and boosted economic activity.
-For instance, between 1995 and 2005, 25.3% of all engineering and technology companies established in the U.S. had at least one immigrant founder, and together, this mix of companies created close to 450,000 jobs.
+According to the National Venture Capital Association, 25% of high-tech startups in the U.S. are founded or co-founded by an immigrant.
 Tech-giants such as Google, Yahoo and Intel were founded by immigrants.
 In addition, approximately 26% of U.S.-based Nobel Prize recipients between 1990 and 2000 were immigrants.
 Data from the World Intellectual Property Organization shows that immigrant patents have increased significantly over time, from 7.3% in 1998 to 24.2% in 2006, and immigrant-issued patents far outweigh that for the native born graduates (Chart 9).
-Although the benefits from highskilled immigration to the U.S. are extensive, findings from Borjas (2006) suggest that a 10% increase in doctorate-level employees due to immigration led to a 3-4% decline in wages among competing workers.
+Although the benefits from high-skilled immigration to the U.S. are extensive, findings from Borjas (2006) suggest that a 10% increase in doctorate-level employees due to immigration led to a 3-4% decline in wages among competing workers.
 Yet, it is in the best interest of the United States to retain foreign nationals with higher degrees in science and engineering as they keep innovation and businesses in the country, necessary to increase productivity and create jobs.
-To reside permanently in the United States, a foreign professional should receive a permanent residence (green card) from the government.
+However, to reside permanently in the United States, a foreign professional should receive a permanent residence (green card) from the government.
 Otherwise they could opt for H1B and L1 temporary visas.
 Every fiscal year, the government allows 140,000 employment-based green cards, including spouses and children.
-This number is insufficient and lead to waiting times that range between 6 to 12 years in most categories.
+This number is insufficient and lead to waiting times that range between 6 to 12 years in some categories.
 Further delays arise from the per country limit of employed-based immigrants that has a stronger impact on Chinese and Indian citizens.
 Despite the foreseeable benefits of retaining these foreign-born graduates, the number of HB1 visas issued has trended downward in recent years (Chart 10).